CMSgov/beneficiary-fhir-data/apps/bfd-pipeline-idr/README.md

 (replace the value of `BFD_ENV` with the environment name you want to target).

 This will load the current contents of Snowflake into the environment.

+> [!NOTE]
+>
+> By default, loading synthetic data does not truncate existing tables before loading.
+This allows additional synthetic data to be appended.
+> To perform a fresh load, pass the '--truncate' flag to the pipeline or in 'load_synthetic.py'

 ```sh
 BFD_ENV=1234-test ./load-synthetic-env.sh